smar000/openhab-ai/README.md

 ## Machine Learning based Item State Prediction for openHAB

 A first foray into machine learning, and in particular seeing whether it is possible to get usable predictions for openHAB item states.
 As I have never delved into machine learning before this excercise, it is very simplistic and probably not necassarily the best way of doing such things.

-Curently only supporting Random Forest and MLP classifiers.
+Currently only supporting Random Forest and MLP classifiers.